 The CEO and other members of Group management hold ongoing meetings to review monthly results, update forecasts and plans, and discuss strategic matters.
-Lifco's Group management team consists of three individuals, who are presented on page 86.
+Lifco's Group management team consists of three individuals, who are presented in the chapter Group management.
 In addition to operational matters concerning each business area, Group management addresses matters of concern to the Group as a whole.
 Group management consists of the Chief Executive Officer, Chief Financial Officer and Head of Business Area Systems Solutions.